FYSETC/FYSETC-Cheetah-Mix/Firmware&OS/README.md

 Follow Firmware Upload guide [here](#jump0).

-### 1.2.2 Klipper
+### 1.2.2 <span id="jumpk">Klipper</span>

 We put Klipper related files like `printer.cfg` in `Klipper` folder.
 Please read the `README.md` there for details.

 If you want to use Klipper.
-You need to follow the Klipper [installation guide](https://www.klipper3d.org/Installation.html) to install [Klipper](https://github.com/KevinOConnor/klipper) first (M10 core don't have build environment, so still need raspberrypi to build klipper).
+You need to follow the Klipper [installation guide](https://www.klipper3d.org/Installation.html) to install [Klipper](https://github.com/KevinOConnor/klipper) first (M10 core don't have build environment, so still need raspberrypi or linux desktop/VM to build klipper).
 On the step of building, we call `make menuconfig` to choose build options, please select options for Cheetah Mix as describe below.

 #### 1.2.2.1 menuconfig